cowbalt/cpAnsibleDemo/README.md

 Dependencies
 ------------
-The demo is currently using vmnat8 ip-range 172.27.254.0/24 this can be adjusted by changeing the ip addresses in thefollowing files
+The demo is currently using vmnat8 ip-range 172.27.254.0/24 this can be adjusted by changeing the ip addresses in the following files
 ```
 vi cpAnsibleDemo/group_vars/all
 vi cpAnsibleDemo/group_vars/mds_var.yml